 When I met Melissa Matarese in the summer of 2017, I felt an immediate bond.
 We both view sustainable living as the key to a healthy and meaningful future.
 And we both hope to share our inspiration and experience with others.
 While my medium is words – this blog and my book, Choosing Sustainability – Melissa’s is her eco-conscious tiny home and the lifestyle it is allowing her to embrace personally and share with members of her community.

 Every aspect of the tiny house has a sustainable element.
 The insulation is soybean; the siding is cedar, a particularly sustainable wood; other lumber used in the project is repurposed; and the paints and finishes are low-VOC.
 The home also incorporates Energy Star-rated windows, small-scale appliances, a composting toilet and a photo voltaic system comprising six solar panels and four storage batteries.
-Melissa planned to capture and filter rainwater and use recycled greywater to water plants, including the organic veggies and herbs she grows in her rooftop garden.
-While she sometimes became frustrated during the build when a sustainable option either wasn’t available in the marketplace or proved impractical for a home on wheels, Melissa cautions us all against letting “the perfect become the enemy of the good.”
+Melissa captures and filters rainwater and uses recycled greywater to water plants, including the organic veggies and herbs she grows in her rooftop garden.
+While she sometimes became frustrated during the building process when a sustainable option either wasn’t available in the marketplace or proved impractical for a home on wheels, Melissa cautions us all against letting “the perfect become the enemy of the good.”
 It’s the small, incremental steps, however imperfect, that add up to big changes.

 And Melissa’s tiny house truly is accomplishing something big, ticking the three boxes of environmental, economic and social sustainability.
 She loves that it allows her to live simply, close to nature and free of the clutter, expense and environmental impact typical of a more traditional lifestyle.
 The home also enables her to give something back to her cherished community through her educational programming.

 Melissa says her motto is “be as green as you can be within your means.”
-That’s the lesson she began taking on the road last spring as she traveled to schools, parks and other locations to help community members discover their own paths to sustainable living.
+That’s the lesson she has taken on the road since spring of 2018 when she began traveling to schools, parks and other locations to help community members discover their own paths to sustainable living.
 “The point isn’t for everyone to live in a tiny house,” says Melissa.
 “But I’d like to help others realize that we can all make a difference simply by choosing sustainable alternatives in our day-to-day lives.”

-Melissa is the owner of Mesa Lifestyle, which focuses on eco-education, art and yoga instruction.
+Melissa is the owner of Mesa Lifestyle, which focuses on eco-education, art and yoga instruction (including paddleboard yoga!).
 For more information about Mesa Lifestyle, Minimus and Melissa’s upcoming educational events, visit mesalifestyle.com and watch this space for future posts.

-For more ideas, insights and inspiring stories on sustainable living, follow sustainablechoices.net.
+For more ideas, insights and inspiring stories on sustainable living, please follow sustainablechoices.net.